osemendev/DSA-PROJECTS/Palmora Group HR Analysis/README.md

 - **Sales and Support** departments maintain relatively **balanced compensation** across all locations.

 > These findings suggest the need for region-specific salary audits and standardization of pay practices.

+### Salary Band

+- A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000
+- According to the bar chart in this visual, Only 292 employees in this company receive a minimum of $90,000 as salary.
+- 654 employees are still below this threshold and this shows that the company does not meet the requirements for this new regulation.
+> **Only 31% of empolyees receives minimum salary of $90,000.**

+### Salary Distribution by Minimum Threshold
+- Three regions; Abuja,, Kaduna and Lagos are distributed based on their salary band.
+- Kaduna State is the state with the highest number of employees receiving a minimum of $90,000.
+The 111 employees is a 12.6% gap from the 97 employees receiving the minimum threshold in Abuja and a 24.3% gap from the 84 employees receiving the minimum threshold in Lagos.
+- A total of 238 employees in Abuja,250 employees in Kaduna and 166 employees in Lagos  do not receive up to the minimum threshold slated by the policy regulation.

 ---